 My Purple Butterfly Pea, Clitoria mariana, wasn’t a live subject but one I found in my National Audubon Society Field Guide to Wildflowers.
 Honestly, it wasn’t until I looked up a more in depth description had I noticed the latin name of this flower.
 How ironic I chose a flower with a provocative name when being inspired by Georgia O’Keefe.
 I wonder if Ms. O’Keeffe would have found this amusing.

 If you ever find yourself in New Mexico I highly recommend the Georgia O’Keeffe Museum in Sante Fe.
-To view more of my acrylic paintings in this blog visit this page.

 Abstract Pipes became an idea while I was underneath my kitchen sink.
 Seeing the straight lines and neat corners of the pipes got me thinking.
 As man has ever sought to control his world, he does so with precision as nature would have done.
 Though built to last, pipes or buildings crumble eventually into urban decay.
 In a strange way decay can be beautiful too and this is what I tried to capture in Abstract Pipes.